 At each grading period, students, teachers, and parents will reflect on the students' progress, and ways to strengthen and improve students' academic achievement.
-In addition to the school-wide communication mechanisms, teachers will individually communicate with parents and students as needed throughout the academic year to monitor student progress and collaborate on strategies for individual student success within the classroom.
+In addition to the school-wide communication mechanisms, teachers will individually communicate with parents and students throughout the academic year to monitor student progress and discuss strategies to improve student achievement.

-As a tool for the successful initial integration of students to high school, STBE will sponsor 9th grade orientation.
-This orientation will invite all new parents into their child's educational process and will include information on parent/community responsibilities, STBE vision and parent opportunities for support and involvement.
-In addition to students being required to complete 25 hours of community service per year, parents will be required to complete 10 hours of parental involvement in school related activities.
+As a tool for the successful initial introduction of students to high school, STBE will sponsor 9th grade orientation.
+In order to promote the partnership between the school and the parents, all parents students new to the school will be invited an orientation meeting.
+The meeting will include information on parent/community responsibilities, STBE vision and parent opportunities for support and involvement.
+Parent will be presented information regarding school expectations, course offerings, graduation requirements, standardized testing, college and career awareness, athletics, extra-curricular activities, faculty meet and greet, and a tour of the school.
+Additionally, parents will be encouraged to complete 10 hours of parental involvement in school related activities.

-STBE will share Parent Center that is staffed by parent volunteer(s) and community representative(s) and will serve as a focal point for parent involvement.
+STBE will have a Parent Center that is staffed by parent volunteer(s) and community representative(s) and will serve as a focal point for parent involvement.
 Representative(s) will also organize parent workshops on topics such as college awareness, financial aid for college, computer literacy, and volunteer opportunities.
 By engaging the parent representative with oversight and communication responsibilities, STBE will utilize community expertise to help with promoting volunteerism.

 Another engagement strategy will be the offering of informative/instructional opportunities to parents and all community members.
 STBE will offer various services, including free tutoring in core areas, to its student population.
-Through the Parent Center, this service will be expanded to include parent participation.
-By engaging the parents in the learning process, students and parents become more involved in the school community, and are able to use learning strategies at home to improve student success.
+The Parent Center will host parent trainings that will enable parents to engage in the learning process thus, students and parents become more involved in the school community, and are able to use learning strategies at home to improve student success.

 Finally, STBE is committed to sustained, respectful, and authentic relationships with all school stakeholders.
-STBE will have community representation on all leadership teams.
+STBE will encourage community representation on all leadership teams.
 The methods of communication and the strategies for parent and community engagement detailed above are created to ensure that all stakeholders feel respected, that their input is valued and necessary, and there are mechanisms in place that create long-term success and interaction between STBE and the community.